About the CPD Face to Face Course

 Gary Bain RN MClinEd BN DipApSc MACN

-Now in private practice, Gary provides education to medical, nursing, allied-health and product-industry personnel.
+Gary led the launch and implementation of the Wound Management Service for the Sydney Adventist Hospital and directed the nurse-led outpatient Wound Clinic for 25 years, prior to leaving the Hospital in 2015.
+Currently in private practice, The Wound Guy provides education to medical, nursing, allied-health and product-industry personnel.
 He also provides clinical support to patients and their clinicians in the aged care, primary care and community sectors.
-Concurrent with his private practice, he is the wound management educator and lead clinician at the Mt Wilga Private Hospital (Rehabilitation) in Sydney, NSW.
+These activities are conducted concurrently with his present role as educator and nurse consultant in wound management at the Mt Wilga Private Hospital (Rehabilitation Centre).

 Anatomy and physiology of the skin